dvcoders/15fa-intro-web/README.md

 > What are DNS servers?

-> What's the difference between static and dynamic web pages?

 > What is your browser's Web Inspector (aka Developer Tools) and how can you use it to poke around in a page's HTML?